Mreaggle/JumpstyleUnitedNations/README.md

   A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.

 - **🗃️ The Jumpstyle Archive:**
-  A collaborative project documenting the history of Jumpstyle from various perspectives and experiences.
+  A huge collaborative repository documenting all knowledge, media and information available (and even unavailable) of Jumpstyle from various perspectives and experiences.

 - **🗺️ The Jumpstyle Frameworks**
   Open share of validated standards, guidelines, good practices, routines, competition systems and similar.